The value of gender equity to lean

 LEAN THINKING WOMEN – We speak with women lean leaders about the link between gender equity and the creation of value as well as the value of diversity to the global lean community.

-Interviewees: Cécile Roche, Marie-Pia Ignace & Monica Rossi
+Interviewees: Cécile Roche, Marie-Pia Ignace and Monica Rossi

 Interviewer: Lex Schroeder